How to learn the 5 basic Kung Fu stances

 - Zuo Bu (crossed leg stance) – This stance can be used to exploit the spiral force ([to be added])

 A note by Master Kongling – In terms of training, all the other Kung Fu stances can be related to these ones (that are fundamentally from Shaolin).
 If you are able to correctly perform these, you will be easily capable to implement the others (from other styles, etc.).
 There are several versions and ways of execution of these stances (as you saw in the previous lesson) and each of them has its own meaning (to know, explore and experience).
 As far as we are concerned, these are the ones that have proved to be the most functional (I personally did several tests, read also Is it legit?).

 How to train the fundamental stances

-To know how to position your body is (relatively) simple and it does not mean to be able to use them correctly.
-The theoretical knowledge is only the first step, the second is training: let’s see how.
+To know how to position your body is (relatively) simple but it does not mean to be able to implement them correctly.
+Theoretical knowledge is only the first step, the second (and most important) is training.